DavidEGrayson/aoe2recfun/README.md

 ## Merging

-To merge together multiple replays from different players together so that you can see all the chats in one replay, run:
+To merge replays from different players together so that you can see all the chats in one replay, run:

     ./merge -o OUTPUT INPUT1 INPUT2 ...